 DHHCAN Meeting Minutes

-Minutes: The minutes of the meetings held on October 6 and November 3, 2010, were approved as read.
+Minutes: The minutes of the meeting held on February 3, 2010, were approved as read.

 Technology & Telecommunications